MichaelKazembe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 TASK 7.
 Smile in the mirror: Write a program that prints the lowercase alphabet in reverse, followed by a new line.

 TASK 8.
 Hexadecimal:Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+TASK 9.
+Patience, persistence and perspiration make an unbeatable combination for succes: Write a program that prints all possible combinations of single-digit numbers.
 .